Yornik/cka-ckad-training/README.md

 - 🛠️ Working solution YAMLs
 - 🧪 Real-world SRE-style scenarios

 > ⚠️ **Disclaimer:** All content in this repository was generated with the help of **ChatGPT**.
-While it is functional, it may contain inaccuracies or deviate from Kubernetes best practices.
+While it should be functional, it may contain inaccuracies or deviate from Kubernetes best practices.
 Always cross-reference with the [official documentation](https://kubernetes.io/docs/).

 ---